benlue/sql-soar/doc/QueryObject.md

     WHERE zipcode = '94604' AND rooms = 3

-That seems to be good, but what if we need comparators other than '=' (equal) ?
+That looks okay, but what if we need comparators other than '=' (equal) ?
 The format can be extended a bit so we can specify needed operators as shown below:

     {colName: {op: 'the_comparator', value: x}}